jarun/googler/README.md

       --enable-browser-output
-                            do not suppress browser output (stdout and stderr) --np, --noprompt      search and exit, do not prompt -d, --debug           enable debugging
-      -V, --version         show program's version number and exit -U, --upgrade         perform in-place self-upgrade
+                            do not suppress browser output (stdout and stderr) --np, --noprompt      search and exit, do not prompt -u, --upgrade         perform in-place self-upgrade
-      --include-git         when used in conjuction with --upgrade, upgrade to latest git master
+      --include-git         when used with --upgrade, upgrade to latest git master -v, --version         show program's version number and exit -d, --debug           enable debugging

     omniprompt keys:
       n, p                  fetch the next or previous set of search results